safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 ```
 **What is happening here?**
-`required_version` is your Terraform version validation that insure your terraform code syntax matches with installed Terraform version.
+`required_version` is your Terraform version validation.  that insure your terraform code syntax matches with installed Terraform version.
 You can your terraform version with `terraform -v`.
 `required_providers`.`source` is the name of NewRelic providers.
 Thats brings the NewRelic Provider into terrafom to interact with the new relic.
 `required_providers`.`version` ensure new relic provider verion that you wish to use.